 Next, we have described two models of a distributed database of documents that are encoded using the paradigm of the LSI.
 The first model is devoted to the grid, when the individual nodes have a very limited possibility of mutual communication.
 In this case, the documents are encoded on individual processors without any connection between them.
 All updates of documents/terms are also performed independently as well as the retrieval of documents.
 If the grid consists of p nodes, the retrieval of documents for a given query yields p lists, which have no mutual relations.
-In particular, one can not compare the accuracy of retrieval from individual nodes will be approximately the same when each node encodes approximately the same number of relevant documents (provided that the dimensions in approximation are the same in each node).
+In particular, one can not compare the accuracy of retrieval from individual nodes.
+In general, it is possible to say only that the accuracy of individual nodes will be approximately the same when each node encodes approximately the same number of relevant documents (provided that the dimensions in approximation are the same in each node).